 In addition to the usual requirements for transfer, a practice-led candidate must set out what he/she expects to include for assessment as the final submission.
 This must meet the regulations for alternative submissions as set out in the Ordinances and Regulations and Programmes of Study for Research Degrees.
-A standard form is available from the Student Education Service website at the University of Leeds.
+A standard form is available from the Student Education Service website.